HankofallTrades/dyson-defender/README.md

 ## Contributing

-We’d love your help improving Dyson Sphere Defender!
-Here’s how to contribute:
+We'd love your help improving Dyson Sphere Defender!
+Here's how to contribute:

 1. **Fork the repository**.
 2. **Create a branch** for your changes.